Mission: To create a sustainable future while maintaining social responsibility and promoting environmental regeneration and conservation.

 Background: Colchester Zoo's charity Action for the Wild is dedicated to researching and conserving animal species all over the world.
 One of its main priorities is to set up the UmPhafa Private Nature Reserve in KwaZulu Natal, South Africa.

-The reserve is currently made up of three farms.
-In total, the UmPhafa Private Nature Reserve encompasses 4,000 ha and, with the completion of a fourth farm, will total 5,500ha.
-Uniquely, the land covers a 1,200 foot gradient from the banks of the Tugela River to the top of mountains and covers a diverse range of ecosystems, including open grassland and bushveldt.
+The reserve encompasses 6,000ha covering a 1,200 foot gradient, from the banks of the Tugela River to the top of mountains and covers a diverse range of ecosystems, including open grassland and bushveldt.
 Historically, approximately 35 mammalian species inhabited this area, however, due to previous farmland management techniques, many of these native species have disappeared.

 Numerous species already inhabit the reserve, including kudu, impala, black-backed jackal, warthog, waterbuck and evidence of leopard and caracal have also been seen.
 Action for the Wild is now establishing a release programme for the reserve; to rehabilitate the land by returning the native species that have previously disappeared with farming.
 Action for the Wild will translocate species onto the reserve to recreate the historical mammalian assemblage and to help secure the future of these species.

 Future objectives: Action for the Wild plans to release a variety of other species onto the reserve.
-In the long term potentially cheetah, hyena and African hunting dog will be released.
-It is hoped that, in the future, we can breed from these charismatic species, which will change the whole perspective of the park, enabling us to breed endangered species on the reserve.
+In the long term potentially cheetah will be released.
+It is hoped that, in the future, we can breed from this charismatic species, which will change the whole perspective of the park, enabling us to breed endangered species on the reserve.

 Facebook Page: https://www.facebook.com/UmPhafaReserve